Coinbase Global, Inc. (COIN) Exceeds Market Returns: Some Facts to Consider

-Market participants will be closely following the financial results of Coinbase Global, Inc. in its upcoming release.
-The company is predicted to post an EPS of $1.04, indicating a 67.74% growth compared to the equivalent quarter last year.
-Our most recent consensus estimate is calling for quarterly revenue of $1.71 billion, up 42.19% from the year-ago period.
+The investment community will be closely monitoring the performance of Coinbase Global, Inc. in its forthcoming earnings report.
+The company's earnings per share (EPS) are projected to be $1.04, reflecting a 67.74% increase from the same quarter last year.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.71 billion, up 42.19% from the prior-year quarter.

-For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $7.01 per share and a revenue of $7.03 billion, representing changes of -7.76% and +7.16%, respectively, from the prior year.
+In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $7.01 per share and a revenue of $7.03 billion, indicating changes of -7.76% and +7.16%, respectively, from the former year.

-Investors should also pay attention to any latest changes in analyst estimates for Coinbase Global, Inc. These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the business and profitability.
+Investors should also note any recent changes to analyst estimates for Coinbase Global, Inc. Such recent modifications usually signify the changing landscape of near-term business trends.
+Therefore, positive revisions in estimates convey analysts' confidence in the business performance and profit potential.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 9.93% higher.
-Coinbase Global, Inc. is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has witnessed a 0.24% decrease.
+At present, Coinbase Global, Inc. boasts a Zacks Rank of #3 (Hold).

-In terms of valuation, Coinbase Global, Inc. is presently being traded at a Forward P/E ratio of 42.66.
-This signifies a premium in comparison to the average Forward P/E of 11.9 for its industry.
+Valuation is also important, so investors should note that Coinbase Global, Inc. has a Forward P/E ratio of 46.08 right now.
+This represents a premium compared to its industry average Forward P/E of 13.75.

 The Financial - Miscellaneous Services industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 53, putting it in the top 22% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 54, which puts it in the top 22% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report